the-imp0ster/the-imp0ster/readme.md

 ### Human Multi-Tool

-I'm not spitting my CV out here but you probably want me on your apocalypse team rather than off it.
+I do a bunch of other shit and I love learning new things and creating stuff within the most hellish of constraints and challenging myself.
+I would be considered an asset to any apocalypse team.

-### Anyway, I hope you find a fun little project here to tinker around with.
+### I hope you find a fun little project here to tinker around with, and feedback on my projects is always welcome.

+You can find me on Twitter using the link in my profile.

 ## Thanks for stopping by! ❤️